rozhkovdmitrii/haffman/libs/googletest/googletest/docs/AdvancedGuide.md

 runner.

-If you don't write `::testing::GTEST_FLAG(throw_on_failure) = true;` in your `main()`, you can alternatively enable this feature by specifying the `--gtest_throw_on_failure` flag on the command-line or setting the `GTEST_THROW_ON_FAILURE` environment variable to a non-zero value.
+If you don't write `::testing::GTEST_FLAG(throw_on_failure) = true;` in your `main()`, you can alternatively setEnabled this feature by specifying the `--gtest_throw_on_failure` flag on the command-line or setting the `GTEST_THROW_ON_FAILURE` environment variable to a non-zero value.